Lancelot Ribeiro: Career

 Ribeiro's creative life spanned half a century, during which time he became known for a "huge body" of figurative and abstract work.
 From 1951 until 1953, he joined art classes at Saint Martin's School of Art, London.
 In 1958, he began painting professionally.
 1960 saw him organize his first solo exhibition, Bombay Art Society Salon.
 It was soon sold out.
 Five other exhibitions followed this in Bombay (Mumbai), New Delhi and Calcutta (Kolkata).
 1961 saw his first solo art exhibition at the Bombay Artist Aid Centre.
 It was included among the Ten Indian Painters exhibition., and was given an extensive tour of India, Europe, US and Canada.
 He also received a commission for a 12-foot mural for the Tata Iron and Steel Company.

 He returned to London with his wife in 1962.
 There he received a grant from the Congress for Cultural Freedom in Paris.
 He held mixed shows at the Piccadilly, Rawinski, John Whibley and Crane Kalman galleries in London and also at the Yvon Lambert Gallery in Paris.
 He received an All India Gold Medal nomination.
 1963 saw him co-found the Indian Painters’ Collective.
 In the 1960s and 1970s he held both solo and group shows.
 Ribeiro lectured on Indian art and culture at the Commonwealth Institute.

 A retrospective covering his 1960s work was held in 1986 at Leicestershire Museum and Art Gallery.

 In 1987 his work was displayed at Camden Arts Centre.
 In 1998, his work was displayed at LTG Gallery, New Delhi.
 He displayed one painting at British Art Fair, 2010 after a long absence.
-Ribeiro passed away in 2010 in London.
+Ribeiro died in 2010 in London.

 In 2013 there was a retrospective exhibition at Asia House, London in May–June.
 An exhibition was scheduled for New Delhi in November.
 In November 2016, as part of the 2017 UK-India Year of Culture, the exhibition Ribeiro: A Celebration of Life, Love and Passion was held in association with the British Museum and other institutions.

-Style of art
+Legacy

-Ribeiro's creative life spanned half a century, during which time he became known for a "huge body" of figurative and abstract work.
-Among his artistic productions were portrait heads, still lifes, landscapes, and pigment experiments dating back to the early 1960s which "lead to works of peculiar brilliance and transparency."
+Ribeiro died in London on 25 December 2010, aged 77.
+He left an artistic legacy of artwork as well as extensive critical and poetic writings.
+His creative life spanned half a century, and he left what has been described as a "huge body" of figurative and abstract work.
+Among his artistic productions were portrait heads, still lifes, landscapes, and pigment experiments dating back to the early 1960s which "lead to works of peculiar brilliance and transparency".

-It is suggested that Ribeiro had a hand in completing some of his brother Souza's art works.
+It has been suggested that Ribeiro had a hand in completing some of his brother Souza's art works.
 Ellen Von Weigand wrote that "Souza's success and resulting social life meant that he frequently left works unfinished.
 Ribeiro would complete them, using the painter's harsh, aggressive strokes to form his church spires, iconographic heads and anti-naturalistic still-lives.
 His brother would then return to add his hasty signature to the finished piece."

+On 28 November 2024, Google celebrated his 91st birthday with a Google Doodle.